ConnorBurgess/SFHype.Solution/README.md

 ## Hype system
 ### Manipulate a shop's hype in the following ways:
-* Get requests to a specific shop (EX: 1 GET request to a shop will increase it's hype rating (.001*HR, where HR = hype ratio))
+* Get requests to a specific shop (EX: 1 GET request to a shop will increase it's hype rating (.001 - HS, where HS = hype scale))
-* Remarks posted to a shop tagged with a "Like" (+.003 * HR)
+* Remarks posted to a shop tagged with a "Like" (+.003 - HS*3)
-* Remarks posted to a shop tagged with a "Disike" (-.003H * HR),
+* Remarks posted to a shop tagged with a "Disike" (-.003H - HS*3),
-* Hype ratio starts at 1.00 and scales to level of interaction with API.
-Ratio will help prevent abuse of system in event of surges in activity and will need to be set to roll over using a system DateTime as reference.
-Without rolling over ratios the system will otherwise linearly scale.
+* Hype scale starts at .001f and decrements with each interaction to API.
+Current scale is implemented in conjunction with client IP check helps prevent abuse of system and is set to roll over daily using UTC DateTime.
+API by default will no longer increment hype for a shop after 1000 interactions with a specific shop and may be adjusted as needed in ApiUtility.cs.

 ## Technologies used
 * C#